CipherGirl/blog/content/posts/2020-12-06-Everything-you-need-to-know-about-Outreachy/index.md

 ### Contribution Phase

-Here comes the most **important** and **complex** phase!
+Here comes the most **important** phase!
 This phase requires some important steps to follow.
 Let me explain them to you.

 #### 1. Project Selection